Fatima Nuhu's Story

 Fatima Nuhu’s journey is a powerful testament to how digital literacy and technology, combined with resilience and determination, can empower women, particularly those living with disabilities, to overcome challenges and transform their businesses.
 At 29, despite facing significant hardships, Fatima’s use of technology and her unwavering perseverance have helped her break through economic barriers and create a brighter future for herself.

-In 2023, Tech Herfrica scaled up its EquipHer4Growth program to reach women in Jiwa Community, using the grant won from the SDG Digital Game Changers Award in the People’s Category, granted by the International Telecommunication Union (ITU).
+In 2023, Tech Herfrica scaled up its EquipHer4Growth program to reach women in Jiwa Community, using the cash award won from the SDG Digital Game Changers Award in the People’s Category, granted by the International Telecommunication Union (ITU).
 This expansion enabled Tech Herfrica to provide over 100 women with digital and financial literacy training.
 Fifteen participants, including Fatima, were equipped with smartphones to help grow their businesses.

 Before the training, Fatima didn’t even own a smartphone.
 The concept of using digital tools to trade or reach new customers was entirely foreign to her.
 She didn’t know that e-commerce or using WhatsApp to market products existed.
 Fatima, an orphan who had always had to fend for herself, was running a small sachet peanut business just to survive.
 Her dreams of scaling up her business seemed unreachable.